Sialis

 • Take a really long time (2-4 weeks) to build a nest, with lots of (typically white) feathers recurved over eggs, feathers may introduce lots of mites into nest

-• Egg laying often in synch with neighboring Tree Swallows
+• Egg laying often in synch (within 7-10 days) with neighboring Tree Swallows.

-• Stop removing fecal sacs about a week before fledging so nest is filthy
+• Stop removing fecal sacs about a week before fledging so nest gets filthy (may also have a lot of mites)

 • Tend to dive bomb monitors more